 Still, to stick with the structure, I’ll mention that most popular BrewDog posts include a question to the audience.
 People don’t necessarily reply, but they enjoy being asked their opinion on something as intimate as beer :)

 4. Dig deeper into the relationships of your competitors and their customers.

 Now you know where your competitor’s customers hang out and how much they engage with your competitor.
 To get more meaningful results, monitor competitors on social media to find out what mentions about your competitor actually say.
 Do they praise some features that you don’t have (or the ones you have, but don’t advertise much)?
 Do customers complain about some aspects of their service that you can solve?

 Not craft enough?
 Well, you are!
 Let them know.

 5. Find common influencers.

 Find the most influential authors that have mentioned your competitors' products and reach out to them.
 Most likely, they will be interested in your product, especially if it differs in some important way from the one they have already covered.
-Although BrewDog’s audience is most active on Twitter, their main influencer was found on YouTube.
+Although BrewDog’s audience is most active on Twitter, they get the biggest attention on YouTube.

 This isn’t surprising, as YouTube videos on alcohol/food tasting are indeed very popular.

 Now that you have a load of information on your competitors.